Hotaru no Hikari (manga)

-History
+Media

+Manga

 The series, written and drawn by Satoru Hiura, began in 2004 in Kiss magazine.
 The first bound volume was published by Kodansha on 10 February 2005.
 The final chapter appeared in 2009, and fifteen volumes were released.
 A novel was also released on 11 July 2007 followed by an official guide on 13 July 2007.

 A bonus chapter named "Himono to Buchō no Shinkonryokou" (干物と部長の新婚旅行?) was published on the occasion of the release of the film live, before being released in the seventh and last volume of the edition in bunko format on 12 June 2012.

 The direct sequel, Hotaru no Hikari SP, has been published since January 2014 in Kiss magazine, with the story set after the marriage between Hotaru and Takano.

-Television series (2007–2010)

-ホタルノヒカリ (Hotaru no Hikari: It's Only a Little Light in My Life)
+Drama

-Season 1 of the television adaptation, consisting of 10 episodes, premiered on NTV on 11 July 2007.
+Season 1 of the television adaptation, titled Hotaru no Hikari: It's Only a Little Light in My Life (ホタルノヒカリ), consisting of 10 episodes, premiered on NTV on 11 July 2007.
 Season 2 consists of 11 episodes and premiered on 7 July 2010.